Hathor875/WormyReloaded/README.md

 - Two game modes: **Portal Mode** (edge teleportation) and **Wall Death** (game over on wall hit)
 - Random obstacles, power-ups, and the WORM word collection mechanic
 - Sound effects and music (menu and in-game)
-- Highscore system (separate for each mode)
+- Highscore system (separate for each mode, YAML files)
 - GUI bar with score, WORM word, and super-apple counter
 - All configuration in `configuration.py`